 Children who visit the dentist on Medicaid or CHIP will receive free checkups and treatment, so if your child is eligible, make sure you take advantage of this.

 Deciduous teeth play an important part in your child's development, and you have a big part to play in keeping them healthy.
 We hope this article has answered all your questions about baby teeth order, how many teeth to expect, and when they appear.
+If you want to learn more facts about baby and audlt teeth, you can check out our dental statistics article.

 You've also read about how to brush your child's teeth, although putting it into practice can be tricky.
 Keep persevering, because without proper brushing, decay can develop.
 If you're concerned about anything relating to your child's oral health, take them for a dental checkup.
 It may be nothing serious, but better safe than sorry when it comes to dental health.